- Vin Inspections

 - 2. Written authorization to release the property from the Detective or Case Officer responsible for the case.

-The Evidence Technician can facilitate the process for the release of property, but does not have the authority to determine what property can be released or when it can be released.
+The Evidence Technician can facilitate the process for the release of the property but does not have the authority to determine what property can be released or when it can be released.

 Photo identification is required for the return of your property.